learn-co-students/fewpjs-getter-and-setter-methods-v-000/README.md

 we know about additional JS syntax that we can use: `get` and `set`.
 With `get`, we can return calculated or dynamic data based an object properties, and with `set` we can change a property in a controlled way.
-In this lab, we will be building pseudo-properties to illustrate these these concepts.
+In this lab, we will be building pseudo-properties to illustrate these concepts.

 ## Builds Getter and Setter Method to Calculate Computed Properties